Walker Sisters Place: History

 In the 1820s, much of what is now Little Greenbrier was purchased by John Renfro, although little is known of Renfro.
 Early Little Greenbrier settler Arthur "Brice" McFalls, who moved to the area from South Carolina, bought what is now the Walker Place from Renfro in 1838.
 McFalls probably built the smaller half of the Walker Cabin shortly thereafter.
 Wiley King (1800–1859) purchased the land in 1853, and built all but the chimney of the larger, 2-story half of the Walker Cabin.
 His sons completed the chimney shortly after his death.

 In 1866, King's daughter, Margaret (1846–1909), married John Walker, a Union Army veteran who had just returned from the Civil War.
-The Walkers moved into the cabin in 1870, and in subsequent years dismantled the McFalls cabin and reassembled it as a wing of the Walker Cabin for use as a kitchen.
-Walker also built the cabin's porch during this period.
-In 1909, Walker deeded the land to five of his daughters— Margaret (1870–1962), Martha (1877–1951), Nancy (1880–1931), Louisa (1882–1964), and Hettie (1889–1947— and his youngest son, Giles (Walker's other five children had married and moved away).
-In 1921, Giles deeded his share of the land to his sisters.
+The Walkers moved into the cabin in 1870 and in subsequent years dismantled the McFalls cabin and reassembled it as a wing of the Walker Cabin for use as a kitchen.
+Walker also built the porch during this period.
+In 1909, Walker deeded the land to six of his daughters— Margaret (1870–1962), Martha (1877–1951), Nancy (1880–1931), Louisa (1882–1964), Polly, and Hettie (1889–1947)— and his youngest son, Giles (Walker's other four children had married and moved away).
+Upon John's death in 1921, Giles deeded his share of the land to his sisters.
+With Nancy dying only 10 years later, Margaret, Martha, Louisa, Polly and Hettie became the five Walker sisters continuing homesteading and later associated with Five Sisters Cove.

-While the mountain communities in the surrounding valleys began to modernize to some extent after World War I, the Walker Sisters clung to the old way of life, which emphasized self-reliance.
+While the mountain communities in the surrounding valleys began to modernize to some extent after World War I, the Walker sisters clung to the old way of life, which emphasized self-reliance.
 The sisters raised sheep and grew corn and cotton, sometimes plowing their own fields.
-They made their own clothes from the wool and cotton they had raised, and became well known for their Christmas feasts, which consisted almost wholly of food they had grown themselves.
-In 1933, the Great Smoky Mountains Park Commission, charged with purchasing property for the creation of the national park, unsuccessfully tried to persuade the Walker Sisters to sell their land.
-Fearing bad publicity, the Commission refused to initiate a condemnation suit.
-The Walker Sisters finally agreed to sell the property in 1941 in exchange for a lifetime lease.
+They made their own clothes from the wool and cotton they had raised and became well known for their Christmas feasts, which consisted almost wholly of food they had grown themselves.
+In 1933, the Great Smoky Mountains Park Commission, charged with purchasing property for the creation of the national park, unsuccessfully tried to persuade the Walker sisters to sell their land.
+Fearing bad publicity, the commission refused to initiate a condemnation suit.
+The Walker sisters finally agreed to sell the property in 1940 in exchange for a lifetime lease.

+Once the Park was established, the sisters could no longer do many of the activities that made up their traditional way of life such as grazing livestock, hunting, fishing, or wood cutting.
+They began accepting Park visitors and selling handmade products from the Parks's establishment in 1940 until 1951 when only two sisters remained, Margaret and Louisa, who wrote a letter to the Park service asking for the visitors welcome sign with information about the Walker cabin to be taken down.
+The two remaining sisters maintained their homestead until Margaret's death in 1962 at 92 years old.
+Louisa stayed at her family home until her death two years later in 1964.